 You do not look forward to outdoor winter recreation because there is none.
 You might go bowling.
 You probably put on weight.
 If you are lucky you might have a snowmobile, but it's a pain in the ass to get out.
 More likely your asshole neighbor has one, and it is loud.
 In early April you convince yourself it is spring because it is Tigers Opening Day.
 You overpay for tickets to the game, tell yourself 45 degrees isn't that cold, and cheer when the sun peeks out at the end of the fourth inning.
 That is the light at the end of the tunnel.
-Winter in Michigan is a miserable, miserable time. -- Bison Messink, Deputy Editor/recovering Michigander
+Winter in Michigan is a miserable, miserable time. -- Bison Messink, recovering Michigander

 To think of the generally cheerful brood of Nordic-bred people being the winners in any sort of a contest of misery seems downright crazy.
 But for all those adorable don'tcha knows, we think something else is going on.
-We think beneath that eternal Nordic happiness is some inner pain, trapped below the surface like a Grain Belt dropped into an ice fishing hole, a cauldron of hot anger ready to spill out like a cut-open Jucy Lucy.
+We think beneath that eternal Nordic happiness is some inner pain, trapped below the surface like a Grain Belt dropped into an ice-fishing hole, a cauldron of hot anger ready to spill out like a cut-open Jucy Lucy.

 How can you remain so upbeat when you get all the winter weather patterns?
 Alberta clippers?
 Sure.
 Panhandle hooks?
 You betcha!
-Parts of northern Minnesota see up to 170in of snow in a winter.
+Parts of northern Minnesota see up to 170 inches of snow in a winter.
 One hundred seventy inches!
 That’s like two and a half times the height of Kent Hrbek!!
-It can get down to -60 degrees, a temperature at which frostbite can occur in fewer than five minutes.
+It can get down to negative 60 degrees, a temperature at which frostbite can occur in fewer than five minutes.
 There are no chinook winds or moderating oceans to temper things outside of a small area by Lake Superior.
 Your sports teams never win championships.
 All of your good high school hockey players end up starring for NHL teams in other cities.
 Ice fishing can’t be that cool, really.

 And so we think that -- despite all appearances -- Minnesota does in fact have the most miserable winter in the United States.
 So to all the Eriks, and Astrids, and Christens, and Bjorns, and Brynjars, it’s OK to show a little displeasure at the clusterfuck of a meteorological hand you’ve been dealt.
 After all, don'tcha know emoting is good for the system?